ik5/redis_session/README.md

  * Checking if key has a value
  * Removing keys
  * Changing the prefix using the prefix= method
+ * find key and value based on custom lookup

 ### Documentation